sbbeez/chat-app/readme.md

 Having **password** as *pasword* for both the accounts.

 ## Features To Be added
-* Sign up
 * Notification-in-app when new user pings
-* Persistent storing of recent messages
 * searching user
+* Chat history, list of users, even when there are not in online